Before we talk about the conservation of water, here are a few facts and figures that’ll help you understand the importance of water conservation.

 Shocking, isn’t it!

 Conservation of water is the need of the hour as water is a limited natural resource and in order to ensure that it is adequate for all, we need to use water with more care so as to minimize the wastage of water.
 One can’t stress enough about the importance of saving water.
 Thus, here are a few quick tips on how to save water or more importantly, how to conserve water that we should all follow unfailingly.
+These simple tips for water conservation in our daily life can help to effectively combat the problems related to water shortage.

 1. Take a Shower of 5 Minutes or Less